Application deadline: December 15 of this year to be considered for Fall entry the following year. There is no Spring entry.

 Yes.
 We need an official transcript from every college ever attended.

-What are the GPA and GRE scores for currently enrolled students?
+What are the GPA scores for currently enrolled students?

 Mean GPA: 3.6